How to Start Homeschooling in Colorado

 Homeschooling under the homeschool statute means that you are accepting full responsibility for your child’s education.
 You will need to provide a curriculum, teach for the required amount of time, teach the required subjects, and test your students as necessary.
 This is the most hands-on method of homeschooling available in Colorado and is also the one with the most requirements.
 However, if you don’t want to enroll in an independent school or hire a private teacher, this option may be for you.

-Cover schools mainly provide record keeping and reporting services for an annual fee.
-This includes attendance, course information, and test results.
-Some cover schools provide diplomas, mentoring, field trips, social opportunities, and other benefits.
-Some may even offer curricula or testing services.
+Cover or umbrella schools, depending on their services, can be similar to independent schools but aren’t regulated by Colorado law.
+They primarily offer record keeping and reporting services for a fee, including attendance, course information, and test results.
+Some also provide diplomas, mentoring, field trips, social opportunities, curricula, or testing services.

-Homeschooling with a Certified Teacher
+Option 3: Homeschooling with a Certified Teacher

 If you have a Colorado teaching license, or you hire an instructor who has one, you do not need to submit notice or any assessments.
 You are also exempt from record keeping.